 Click to see the marking criteria.

 Use them sparingly

 The problem is that some students over use them, or they do not use them correctly.
 They often put cohesive devices in every sentence or every 2 sentences thinking that this will impress the examiner.
 In fact this technique is going to cause real problems with your essay, and most likely this will lead to a band 5 in coherence and cohesion.

 Band 7 or 8 essays show that cohesive devices are used well and effectively.
 Interestingly, if you look at most Band 8 or 9 essays, there are not that many cohesive devices, when they are used they are very effective.
 It is not necessary to have them all over the essay, just one or two per paragraph is fine.
 Cohesive devices are also very important to use in Writing task 1 especially when describing a process and sequencing.

 Examples of Cohesive devices

 Here is a list of linkers and cohesive devices, but I don’t recommend memorising them, you should practice using them in your writing first.
-Remember that you only need 2 per paragraph so do not over use these.
+Remember not to over use these.

 Example of faulty use

 ‘Uses cohesive devices effectively but cohesion within and/or between sentences may be faulty or mechanical.’

 Can you spot the faulty cohesion in the example below?